PipoCanaja/librenms-example-plugin/README.md

 Info goes here :)

-Add the path to your plugin for local development (or deployment)
+Add the path to your plugin for local development (or deployment).
+That path must not be inside LibreNMS directory (so not in `/opt/librenms`).

     composer config --global repositories.example-plugin '{"type": "path", "url": "/full/path/to/librenms-example-plugin", "symlink": true}'